OshithRoshantha/FairFinder/README.md

    - The application will display the ticket price for the given route.
    - If no trips are available, a message will be shown.

-## Contributing

-If you would like to contribute to this project, feel free to submit a pull request or open an issue for discussion.